 The goal of physical education is to develop physically literate individuals.
 The Vermont State Board of Education adopted the SHAPE America standards to guide physical education curriculum development in 2015.
 Students need to develop the knowledge and skills to enjoy a lifetime of healthful physical activity.
-Physical education provides regular moderate to vigorous exercise for students through a variety of skill development, sports, games and lifetime physical activities.
-Graduates of an exemplary, sequential physical education program will be able to evaluate their own physical fitness, set goals, and use their physical activity knowledge and skills to maintain a healthy and active lifestyle.
+Physical education should provide students with regular exercise through a variety of physical activities.
+High school graduates should be able to evaluate their own physical fitness, set goals, and use their knowledge and skills to maintain a healthy and active lifestyle.
 The Agency may provide professional learning, technical assistance, and resources to schools.

 Linking Health & Learning – A newsletter for Vermont’s Health and Physical Educators

 Physical Education Resources

 - SHAPE America: SHAPE America provides physical education resources that help educators plan high-quality, standards-based lessons for remote learning.